 The trophy cabinet

 Jim Steele, Mel Blyth and Peter Rodrigues celebrate Southamptons 1976 FA Cup triumph.

-Southampton’s most significant honour came in 1976, when they lifted the FA Cup at Wembley Stadium following a 1-0 victory over Manchester United, thanks to a solitary strike from Bobby Stoke with seven minutes to play.
+Southampton’s most significant honour came in 1976, when they lifted the FA Cup following a 1-0 victory over Manchester United, thanks to a solitary strike from Bobby Stoke with seven minutes to play.

 In 1984, they finished as runners-up in England’s top flight, finishing just three points behind Liverpool, while they won the third tier in 1960.

 Their back-to-back promotions in 2010/11 and 2011/12 eventually led to them making a return to the Premier League after a seven-season absence.